yuede/yuede.github.io/index.md

 ## News

 *Oct.
-2020*: Our paper on binary code similarity detection for vulnerability identification, BugGraph, is accepted by ASIACCS'21.
+2020*: Our paper on binary code similarity detection for vulnerability identification, BugGraph, is accepted to ASIACCS'21.

+*Oct.
+2020*: Our paper on large scale small graphs computation with GPUs, SwarmGraph, is accepted to HPCC'20.

 *June 2020*: Start working as a senior intern at Kryptowire Led by Prof. Angelos Stavrou from Virginia Tech.

-*May 2020*: Our paper on lateral movement detection, CyberGraph, is accepted by RAID'20.
+*May 2020*: Our paper on lateral movement detection, CyberGraph, is accepted to RAID'20.

-*March 2020*: Our paper on graph connectivity computation framework, Aquila, is accepted by HPDC'20.
+*March 2020*: Our paper on graph connectivity computation framework, Aquila, is accepted to HPDC'20.

 ## Publications ([Google Scholar](https://scholar.google.com/citations?user=1-GjVYgAAAAJ&hl=en&oi=ao), [dblp](http://dblp.uni-trier.de/pers/hd/j/Ji:Yuede))